phoenix-rtos/phoenix-rtos-doc/kernel/proc/sync.md

 processing cores.
 They are implemented using special processor instruction allowing to atomically exchange value stored in processor register with a value stored in a memory at specified linear address.
 This processor instruction belongs to the class of so-called `test-and-set` instructions introduced especially for synchronization purposes.
-Their logic may slightly vary between specific processor architectures but the overall semantic remains consistent with atomic exchange between memory and processor register.
+Their logic may slightly vary between specific processor architectures, but the overall semantics remains consistent with atomic exchange between memory and processor register.

 Spinlocks are the basic method of synchronization used to implement mechanisms based on the thread scheduling.
 They are